aniljoshi2022/mysql_gather/README.md

 # MySQL Gather

-A Go-based tool to gather MySQL data and output it   in an HTML report.
+A Go-based tool to gather MySQL data and output it   in an HTML report[mysql_gather.html].

 ## How to Run